Your second brain:

 Raisins / Sultanas

-Try to avoid all processed foods and sugary drinks
+Avoid all processed foods and sugary drinks

 Your brain will love you if you regularly feed it these ingredients that are all found in the Fuel list above.
 You'll notice that the Fuel items represent a 'Mediterranean Diet' which has been frequently associated with superior wellbeing results.